 But babies have powers of their own, so the sisters hoped that the new life would bring lasting change to the witch’s unpredictable temper, and for seven years it was so.
 However, once she had become drunk with her own dark magic, the witch could not bear to relinquish her powers to restore a peaceful order within the home.
 As a result, anger thrived inside the household, feeding her demons all the more.
-The energy in the stone house became foul, rotting food and turning drink to ash in their mouths.
+The energy in the stone house became foul, rotting food and turning drink to ash in the mouth.

-The sisters were separated and each enchanted to speak a different language, as the witch slowly poisoned them against each other to keep them in her thrall.
+The sisters were separated by the magic song and each enchanted to speak a different language, as the witch slowly poisoned them against each other to keep them in her thrall.
 One day, in despair, the girl called out for help from the spirits of the stones and they told her of the Shild (debt) that was owed by her family for disturbing them.
 They said that this bad Oorlog (karma) would be passed on to the sisters and to their offspring if it was not righted, and that she should seek the help of the Norns (fates), the weavers of destiny, to heal the wound.

 The witch became aware of the girl’s growing powers and threw hexes to ensure that her control could not be challenged within the household.
 The girl was then cast out and banished from the stone house on the edge of the world.
-The witch spoke ill of the girl to the villagers, saying that she was dangerous and not to be trusted.
+The witch spoke ill of the girl to villagers, saying that she was dangerous and not to be trusted.
 So she was made to leave the village as well, as she was not safe where these rumors had been seeded.
 This saddened her, as the girl knew no other home but the land at the edge of the world, but she resolved to venture outside of the shadow cast by the witch.

 And so the girl wandered in the wilderness for a decade, following the sun and stars, guided by her father’s spirit and the spirit of her grandmother.
 She made friends with fire, burning herself at first, but in time learning to use it to keep warm in the freezing winters.
 She met many travelers on her journey and gained the ability to shapeshift into whatever was required to survive.
 She swallowed poisons to visit the underworld - which caused her to fly apart into pieces - and then pulled herself back together again into new shapes.
 She did this over and over again until it became a way of being.

 She fell asleep in a fairy ring and was lost outside of time.
 While in the realm of the fey the girl lived out an entire lifetime, marrying a lion tamer in a great three-ringed circus tent where she performed as an aerialist.
 While many who journey there are never seen nor heard from again, she was fortunate to be guided back to earth with help from a fairy god mother.
-When she returned to this world, the girl was surprised to find that she knew things backward and inside-out, and that this was her secret power.
+When she returned to this world, the girl was surprised to find that she knew things backward and inside-out, and that this became her secret power.

-One day, after she had wandered for years and years, the girl was struck by lightning and awoke suddenly to find herself at home, but not the stone house at the edge of the world.
+One day, after she had wandered for years and years, the girl was struck by lightning and awoke suddenly to find herself at home, but not in the stone house at the edge of the world.
 This was a strange new home that stood on chicken legs, above the water in a city of lakes.
 She had lived in the house for seven years but was unaware of it until just then, surely an aftereffect of having visited the fey.
 The girl found that she was part of a new family, with three children of her own – one a changeling brought by the fairies to help guide her weaving work.

 The girl was no longer a girl, she was a witch, but not as the old witch had been.
-When she discovered her own truth and spoke it aloud for the first time, the magic spell was broken and all who had been bound by it were freed to speak their truths and see themselves outside of the shadow.
+When she discovered her own truth and spoke it aloud for the first time, the song-spell was disrupted and all who had been bound by it were freed to speak their truths and see themselves outside of the shadow.
 The new witch had learned through her ordeals how to use her powers to heal rather than hurt.
 The depth and breadth of her knowing ensured that the bad Oorlog (dharma) would not be passed on to her own children - or her children’s children - but would stop with the crone, who was still haunted by spirits trapped inside her limestone house.